 A doctor can determine whether a person is infected with TB bacteria using a skin or blood test.

 The skin test involves a healthcare provider injecting a small amount of fluid called tuberculin into the person's lower arm.
-The test is positive if the skin develops a bump or swelling within 48–72 hours of the injection.
+The test is positive if the skin develops a bump or swelling within

 The blood test involves taking a small sample of blood and analyzing it for an immune system response to the TB bacteria.